 Antidepressants and other medications are a very personal choice and some feel they aren’t right for them.
 For me, they help a great deal.
 On the advice of the PEWS team, I also began taking several supplements – Vitamin B Complex and Omega 3, and I also took Evening Primrose for PMS (which can cause anxiety to spike for me).
 I can’t really say how much these supplements helped me as I was trying so many other things alongside them, but I figure everything is worth a shot.
+Find out more about natural supplements at HealthRanks.
 Please consult a doctor first as some supplements should not be taken alongside certain medications.

 I use the methods I learned from CBT all the time.
 It’s incredibly useful for changing negative thought patterns.
 It takes a lot of practice and time but it’s worth it as it can not only aid recovery but also provide you with good tools for dealing with life’s challenges in general.
 There are lots of books and online resources about CBT but really the best way to learn is from a qualified therapist if at all possible.

 4. Mindfulness/being present

 Mindfulness is a real buzzword at the moment but I do find it very useful.
 Taking notice of the small things around you and keeping yourself in the present moment, if only for a short while, can really help to reduce panic.
 You can find out more about mindfulness here.